TheDresch/Repo-Remoto/README.md

-# Repositório Remoto
+# Repositório depois do clone Remoto

-Antes do clone
+Depois do clone
-# Repo-Remoto-2